ozankasikci/dockerfile-generator/README.md

 This approach enables and encourages multi staged Dockerfiles.
 Dockerfile instructions will be generated in the same order as in the `[]dfg.Instruction` slice.

+Some `Instruction`s accept a `runForm` field which specifies if the `Instruction` should be run in the `shell form` or the `exec form`.
+If the `runForm` is not specified, it will be chosen based on [Dockerfile best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

+For detailed usage example please see [Library Usage Example](#library-usage-example)

 ## Examples

 #### YAML File Example